dustinpfister/blog_posts/_posts/threejs-examples-tracks.md

 ## 1 - The first version of the tracks module, and some demos

 For this first section I will be writing about what I have when it comes to the very first version of this tracks module.
-Also I will want to have at least a few demos to test out that the core features that I have in place all ready work okay before even toying with the idea of maing my first revision of this or not.
+Also I will want to have at least a few demos to test out that the core features that I have in place all ready work okay before even toying with the idea of making my first revision of this or not.
+There is a lot more that I would want to add and change at this point, but for this first version at least I wanted to just make sure that the very crude basic idea that I had in mind will work out okay.
+Thus far it would seem that it does.

 ### 1.a - The tracks module \( R0 \)